bdwilson/acurite/README.md

 is that you'll have to run your old SmartHUB just to get pressure data, so you could be running two hubs (SmartHUB and Acurite access) simultaneously which seems wasteful.

+I chose to go with #3 because I already had a Pi, an Access and a SmartHUB.

 Installation
 ---
 1. Install
 [Rasbian](https://medium.com/@danidudas/install-raspbian-jessie-lite-and-setup-wi-fi-without-access-to-command-line-or-using-the-network-97f065af722e)
+on your PI device.
+[This
-on your Pi device and make sure you are using Wifi for LAN.
-Your Pi will serve 2 purposes - run Weewx and act as place for your SmartHUB to submit it's pressure data to (your Pi will answer for hubapi.myacurite.com).
+guide](https://medium.com/@danidudas/install-raspbian-jessie-lite-and-setup-wi-fi-without-access-to-command-line-or-using-the-network-97f065af722e)  is the best that I've found, so use it unless you know what you're doing or already have a PI installed.
+Make sure you are using Wifi for LAN.
+Your Pi will serve 2 purposes - run Weewx backend and web server and act as place for your SmartHUB to submit it's pressure data to (your Pi will answer for hubapi.myacurite.com).
 2. Install Weewx, SDR tools, [Weewx-SDR](https://github.com/matthewwall/weewx-sdr),
 connect up your SDR device and make sure you see your sensors show up.